 - Verify that your calculator is in good working condition before you take the test.
 You may bring batteries and a backup calculator to the test center.
 Remember, no substitute calculators or batteries will be available at the test center.
 You can’t share calculators with other test takers.

 - If you are taking the Mathematics Level 1 test, make sure your calculator is in degree mode ahead of time so you won’t have to worry about it during the test.

-- If your calculator malfunctions at the test center, and you don’t have a backup calculator, you must tell your test supervisor when the malfunction occurs.
+- If your calculator malfunctions at the test center, and you don’t have a backup calculator, you must tell your test coordinator when the malfunction occurs.
 You can choose to cancel your scores on the test.

-- If you are using a calculator with large characters (one inch high or more) or a calculator with a raised display that might be visible to other test takers, you will be seated at the discretion of the test supervisor.
+- If you are using a calculator with large characters (one inch high or more) or a calculator with a raised display that might be visible to other test takers, you will be seated at the discretion of the test coordinator.

 - You may not use your calculator for sharing or exchanging, or removing part of a test book or any notes relating to the test from the test room.
 Such action may be grounds for dismissal or cancellation of scores or both.
 You do not have to clear your calculator’s memory before or after taking the test.